ryanlfoster/cqcontent/README.md

 in the array of jobs.
 It'll first validate json syntax.
 Next, it'll validate the configuration.
 Lastly, it'll loop through each job and execute.

-###Developing cqcontent

-See go-curl for more insight into Go's libcurl bindings if you care to hack on this project.
-Additionally, it relies on CQ's curl API, which is documented here: [CQ Curl API](http://docs.adobe.com/docs/en/crx/current/how_to/package_manager.html#Managing Packages on the Command Line)

-Since go-curl makes use of cgo, you can't take shortcuts with cross-compilation.
-If you need to build for environments other than your development machine, try Vagrant or Docker.
 ###Usage
 ```
 Usage: